Top 10 Things to do in Salento, Colombia

 Why You Should Go to Salento, Colombia

-Salento is beautiful, charming, and there are so many outdoor activities to do that it is top of many lists of places to go to in Colombia.
+Salento is beautiful, and charming, and there are so many outdoor activities to do that it is top of many lists of places to go to in Colombia.
 Active pursuits include hiking, biking, and horseback riding.
 There are also lots of places to relax and watch the small-town flow.

 People are very friendly, even by the outgoing Colombian standards, and it’s a great place to get to know the locals if you’re inclined.
 Try some new things like a game of Tejo!
 You’ll be glad you visited.